Family holidays can pretty much go both ways, but when everything falls into the right place, they become memorable.

 - Click! – A camera is obvious and a must.
 Lookout for spots marked all around where you are guaranteed a rather nice photograph.
 It’s almost like a pre-planned Kodak moment.

-- Yummy Food! – There is also a wide variety of food available in the form of food courts or proper sit down restaurants.
-They are good to keep those stomach rats happy, but also important to sit in the shade and take breaks to get some rest.
+- Yummy Food! – There is also a wide variety of food available in the form of food courts or proper sit-down restaurants.
+They are good to keep those stomach rats happy, but also necessary to sit in the shade and take breaks to get some rest.